New York Mets facts for kids

 1960s: Founding and first World Series

-The 1962 Mets posted a 40–120 record, a major league record for the most losses in a season since 1899.
+The 1962 Mets posted a 40–120 record, the second most losses by a post-1900 MLB team behind the 2024 Chicago White Sox.
 During the 1963 season the team featured a pitcher, Carlton Willey, who was having a great year, pitching four shut-outs, when he incurred an injury and finished with a 9–14 win–loss record.
 The '63 squad also had Duke Snider, who hit his 2,000th hit and later his 400th home run and earned a berth to the 1963 All-Star Game.
 In 1964, the Mets hired Yogi Berra as a coach under Casey Stengel's coaching staff.

 In 1966, the Mets famously bypassed future Hall of Famer Reggie Jackson in the amateur draft, instead selecting Steve Chilcott, who never played in the majors.
 But the following year, they acquired future Hall of Famer Tom Seaver in a lottery.
 Seaver helped the 1969 "Miracle Mets" win the new National League East division title, then defeat the Atlanta Braves to win the National League pennant and the heavily favored Baltimore Orioles to win the 1969 World Series.